Community Safety System Payroll Tax

 - Charter Amendment: Voters approved an amendment that caps the rates and limits use to community safety.

 - The purpose of the payroll tax is to raise additional revenue to be able to increase community safety services beyond what the City was able to fund in FY18 (before the $8.6 million “bridge” funding).
 The ordinance ensures that revenue from the payroll tax will supplement, not replace, existing community safety funding.

 - Approximately 65% of the funding will go toward police services including: 40 patrol officers, 5 detectives, 4 sergeants, 10 community service officers, 9.5 staff for 911, animal welfare and traffic safety officers, and evidence control and forensic analysts.

 - Approximately 10% will go to fire and emergency medical services including the creation of a 911 triage program and field triage/community response unit.

 - Approximately 10% will go toward prevention and homelessness services including adding emergency shelters, a day center and funding after school programs at Title 1 schools.

 - Approximately 15% will go to Municipal Court services including opening third courtroom with staffing, expanding community court and mental health court programs and adding 10 jail beds and increased jail services.

 How the Funds Will Be Spent

 A payroll tax is levied as a percent of gross payroll earned within the taxing jurisdiction.
 Entities can enact a payroll tax on employees and/or on employers.
-The City will work with the Oregon Department of Revenue, which currently administers the state and local transit district payroll taxes, to implement the community safety ordinance by July 2020.
+The City will work with the Oregon Department of Revenue, which currently administers the state and local transit district payroll taxes, to implement the community safety ordinance.